-- where appropriate, including larger office floorplates suitable for indigenous and FDI HQ-type uses. - (ii) To consolidate employment provision in the city by incentivising and facilitating the high-quality redevelopment of obsolete office stock in the city.
+- To promote and facilitate the supply of commercial space, where appropriate, including larger office floorplates suitable for indigenous and FDI HQ-type uses. - (ii) To consolidate employment provision in the city by incentivising and facilitating the high-quality re-development of obsolete office stock in the city.